mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
-The manager of the Ufund system can add, remove, and edit needs stored in their cupboard.
-The Helper can browse through a list of needs and select individuals needs to support.
+The Mia foundation is a animal shelter dedicated to helping pets with disabilities.
+The manager is able to asses the needs of the shelter, and provide an up to date list of needs into the website to recieve funding from various helpers.
+Helpers can paruse the available needs and can add to their funding baskets any needs they have an interest in.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._